razuswe/readme-template-for-github/tutorial.md

 # Configure git’s settings

-$ git config --global user.name "SD Shoriot"
+$ git config --global user.name "razuswe"
-$ git config --global user.email "sdshoriot@gmail.com"
+$ git config --global user.email "swe.razu@gmail.com"
 2. How to connect repo with github or bitbucket?
 # To create a new repo on github or bitbucket.
 # Open terminal & change the current working directory to your local project.